Standard

 Step through the generated arrow‑pushing sequence.
 Bonds are rendered line‑angle style; hetero atoms are labeled.

-Watch a curated, atom-mapped SMILES rendered with step-by-step curved arrows.
-Great for organic chemistry learners, instructors, and anyone previewing our AI mechanism predictor.
+Mecahnisms delivered with step-by-step arrow pushing.
+Great for organic chemistry learners, instructors, and anyone using our AI mechanism predictor.
+Currently available inside our ChemGenius AI Chat.

 All steps visible by default with reagents, reactants, products, hydrogens, and atom IDs.

-Optimized for organic chemistry arrow pushing diagrams and
+Optimized for organic chemistry arrow-pushing diagrams and fast mechanism review.

 Work together in real-time with your friends, study group and classmates.